22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 In case you have a sweet tooth and are really keen to discover the full range of Armenian sweet assortment, you certainly should not miss trying Armenian sweet sujukh.

-Since ancient times, its preparation process was like a ritual and a reason for family gatherings.
+Since ancient times, its preparation process has been like a ritual and a reason for family gatherings.
 It is a tasty sausage-shaped threaded sweet made from walnuts and fruit juice of your choice.

 It is a nutritious snack that can be eaten for breakfast or as an after-meal dessert.
 At first, the walnuts are threaded on a durable string and put aside.
 Next comes making the syrup on the gas stove from fruit juice (grape juice is mainly used), sugar, and flour.